 Spiti Valley Weather in May

-Pleasant and warm is what will described Spiti valley weather in May the best.
+Pleasant and warm is what will describe the climate in Spiti valley in may the best.
 Sun however will really be harsh though once you reach the barren of Spiti valley; so ensure that you are carrying some good sunblock lotion.
 Nights will be still be cold with temperature dropping drastically and close to 0 degrees.
 Even during day, it will be warm but you will still feel the chill in the wind.

 Spiti Valley Temperature in May

 During day, the temperature will remain around 15 degrees Celsius.
 Temperature at nights will remain between 0 to 5 degrees Celsius.
 Please note that these are just the average numbers based on historical data.
 The actual temperature may go even further up or low depending on the weather conditions.

 Also read: What to See in Spiti Valley

 Clothes to Pack